UNCOVER

 The Gut-Brain Connection Program

-Why Choose Gut-Directed Hypnotherapy for IBS Relief?
+Why Choose Gut-Directed Hypnotherapy for IBS Management?

 To provide a comprehensive experience, the protocol also integrates: